. . and today, a Lesser Honeyguide in the Milkwood tree! An Indicator minor in a Mimusops afra

-Lovely three nights in Mantuma Camp at Mkhuze game reserve in Zululand.
-Nothing much happened, animals were not plentiful, the grasslands are still sadly bush-encroached, but the birds, insects and plants more than made up for that.
-So as not to moan about Homo sapiens vaaliensis polluting the lovely hides with farting, phone calls, smoking and loud shutter clicks of the cameras with more computing power than their owners, I have politely refrained from commenting and instead played some games with the rather ordinary pictures I took with my phone and my pocket Canon.
+So as not to moan about Homo sapiens urbanensis polluting the lovely Masinga hide with farting, phone calls, smoking and loud shutter clicks of cameras with more computing power than their owners, I have politely refrained from commenting, and instead played some games with the pictures I took with my phone and my lovely pocket Canon SX620hs.
 Enjoy!

 I dunno what he saw in there, but he was making an awful racket for a long time – snake maybe?

 At last an ele in Mkhuze!
 I was beginning in the last few years to think there weren’t any left.
 There must be very few, anyway.
+He’s in the camp area, so one of the staff sent him running.
+I don’t think there’s a good story of Mkhuze and eles, somehow.

 Sunset at Masinga Waterhole: The sun sets behind the big old Boerbean tree that was probably already there when I first visited ‘Mkuzi’ in 1965.
 The hide wasn’t here then.
 The famous Bube hide was the ‘in place’ then, just a few hundred metres away (north, I think).